 Sanitizing wipes will be available to be used on toilet surfaces in between uses.

 Some trips will issue personal portable toilet systems (Rest Stop 2®) at the start of the trip.
 Users will be responsible for carrying their own waste until it can be disposed of after returning from the backcountry.

 Trip leaders will operate within their level of medical training (WFA/WFR) and provide the appropriate care while utilizing the required PPE for close contact patient care.
 Only one person will provide care unless circumstances dictate otherwise.

 Gloves worn for first aid of any patient will be collected after use in a biohazard bag and be discarded in an appropriate biohazard bin upon return from the trip.

-Patient care and management for participants or trip leaders with positive symptoms
+Patient care and management for participants or trip leaders with positive symptoms of infectious disease

 Consult with trip program coordinator who will initiate response plan and consult USU administration, local health agencies to determine availability and urgency of evacuation.